Cities with young population produce high yields

 There does seem to be a strong correlation between a city’s affordability, and its employment market; which then results in an influx of young professionals.
 Rental yields are dependent on a city’s affordability, as cheaper house prices mean it is easier to achieve higher rents.
 This means that although some cities in the south of Britain – namely Brighton and Bristol – are experiencing excellent job growth rates and have a significant proportion of young residents, average property prices are high which makes buy to let less lucrative.
 This is unless one is wanting to achieve good rates of capital growth.
 Those who still want to work in London are spilling out into Brighton in droves, and commuting back into the capital during the week.
 This is driving up property prices in the coastal city, and last year Brighton experiences capital growth of 8.75%.

 The standout cities with a blossoming jobs market and large pool of young residents include Manchester, Liverpool and Glasgow.
+In these cities is it possible to achieve very high yields on your investment.
 Manchester's regeneration has made it an appealing city to young professionals and consequently appears to be the front-runner in terms of both the rental yields that can be achieved, and capital growth.